bmillham/starlink-graph/README.md

 # starlink-graph
 Show Starlink stats in a nice graph in an app instead of using a web browser.
+It has been tested on linux and MacOS.
 # Prerequisites
 You will need starlink-grps-tools from https://github.com/sparky8512/starlink-grpc-tools Some distributions (Manjaro) do not have matplotlib installed by default.
 Install it with pip install matplotlib